CarcusMhau/CarcusMhau/README.md

-Some guy who is ok at programming
+Some guy who is bad at programming

 <!---
 CarcusMhau/CarcusMhau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.